Catherine Helen Spence: Suffrage and electoral reform

-Once of Spence's primary political causes, particularly in her later years, was the campaign for proportional representation.
+One of Spence's primary political causes, particularly in her later years, was the campaign for proportional representation.
 Spence feared that without proportional representation, political minorities would be disenfranchised and left at the mercy of a single dominant party.
-In 1861 Spence had written a pamphlet urging the adoption of Thomas Hare's system of proportional representation.
-While the pamphlet did not attract significant attention within South Australia, it was praised by Hare and by the political philosopher John Stuart Mill.
-She spent time with Hare, Mill, and other reformers during her 1865 visit to England and developed an interest in their cause, and even went so far as to feature a call for proportional representation in her 1865 romance novel Mr Hogarth's Will.
+In 1861 Spence wrote a pamphlet urging the adoption of Thomas Hare's system of proportional representation.
+The pamphlet did not attract significant attention within South Australia, but was praised by Thomas Hare and political philosopher John Stuart Mill.
+She spent time with Hare, Mill, and other reformers during her 1865 visit to England and deepened her interest in the cause.
+She featured a call for proportional representation in her 1865 romance novel Mr Hogarth's Will.

-In the early 1890s, Spence began to campaign more actively for proportional representation with support from the Labor Party and socialist groups.
+In the early 1890s, Spence began to actively campaign for proportional representation with support from the Labor Party and socialist groups.
 Her rationale for supporting the policy had evolved since the 1860s—rather than fearing dominance by a single party, she now feared that the democratic system would become consumed by the struggle between labour and capital, with no room for moderates or third parties to intercede.
-Spence had also begun to believe that rather than having one electorate for each state, there should be multiple electorates with 5–6 representatives each in order to preserve a degree of connection between voters and their local representatives.
-In a 12-month period beginning in February 1892 she reportedly delivered forty public lectures on the topic of proportional representation, which had been rebranded as "effective voting".
+Rather than treating each state as an electorate, she supported the division of each states into multiple electorates with 5–6 representatives each.
+She predicted that that would produce a degree of connection between voters and representatives.

+In a 12-month period beginning in February 1892 she reportedly delivered forty public lectures on the topic of proportional representation, which she rebranded as "effective voting".
+She toured the U.S. and Canada in the early 1890s for the cause.
 She delivered lectures across the United States in 1893, including at the World's Columbian Exposition in Chicago, to advocate for the cause.
 Her lectures were well-received in the United States and persuaded many in its nascent suffrage movement to embrace proportional representation.
-After her return from the United States, she founded the Effective Voting League to continue advocating for the cause in South Australia.
+After her return from North America, she founded the Effective Voting League to continue advocating for the cause in South Australia.